Bru Luccas Showers In A Green Bikini On Instagram

 “Beautiful as always baby, keep shining,” another Instagrammer wrote.

-“So hot and sexy Bru,” a fourth exclaimed.
+“So hot and sexy Bru,” a fourth user said.